HC.SVNT.DRACONES

 If she was waiting for some kind of reaction, she didn't let it show, and what she got instead was mostly ambient noise.

-Don Wan was still shaking his greasy locks over something an earlier speaker had said: elevenderloin!
+Don Wan was already back to shaking his greasy locks over something an earlier speaker had said: elevenderloin.

-The elderly gentleman with the well-worn plaid fedora took a seat near the door and grumbled about Don Wan being the real kook.
-But he wasn't going to push the matter.
+An elderly gentleman with a well-worn plaid fedora took his seat near the door and grumbled about Don Wan being the real kook.
+He rubbed his knuckles and willed the clown to keep pushing his buttons.

-Beside him, two chairs over, both occupied (one for his ass, the other for his flipflops), Player (with the inner city vibe) was making eyes at Dolly.
-She was hotted up for the attention, too, but didn't want his paws all over her lacy new blouse, not yet.
+A couple chairs over (both were occupied: one for his ass, the other for his flipflops), Player (with the inner city vibe) was making eyes at Dolly.
+She was hotted up for the attention, too, but didn’t want his paws all over her lacy new blouse, not yet.

 Not yet: she shrugged him off with a lurid grin and he settled back in his chairs, apparently content to wait her out.